jestjs/jest/packages/jest-serializer/README.md

 Module for serializing and deserializing object into memory and disk.
 By default, the `v8` implementations are used, but if not present, it defaults to `JSON` implementation.
-The V8 serializer has the advantage of being able to serialize `Map`, `Set`, `undefined`, circular references, etc. It is also a more compact format to be stored and sent over the wire.
+Both serializers have the advantage of being able to serialize `Map`, `Set`, `undefined`, `NaN`, etc, although the JSON one does it through a replacer/reviver.

 ## Install